ksindi/managers-playbook/README.md

     1. What do you like to see from a manager?
 1. One on ones where the report is also a manager are typically more "business" where the focus is on strategy, team health and project alignment.

+## Standups

+I like to organize standups in the following format.

 ## Coaching

+Coaching is the most important skill a manager can have.
+It's the best way to help your reports grow and take ownership of their work.

 1. Default to open questions: ask questions starting with **what**, **how**, **who** instead of closed-ended ones like **do**, **have**, **is** to invite conversation and give ownership over a problem.
     - "What questions do you have?" is better than "Do you have any questions?".
     - "Why do you think this is the right approach?" is better than "Is this a good idea?".
     - Respond with "What are your thoughts so far?" when asked "What should I do?"
 1. Summarize what the person is saying so you're both on the same page and are pinpointing the problem.
     - "It sounds like there are two issues, x and y.
 Which should we focus on first?"
 1. Figure out how to make the meeting productive:
     - "What's the next step?"
     - "How should we track this?"

+## Project management

+1. Create a shared document with your report to track project progress and action items.

+### Scrum vs. Kanban?

 ## Feedback

 Giving great feedback to reports/managers/peers is one of the most impactful things you can do to drive alignment and build trust.

 1. Be prompt, ideally providing feedback the same day of the event that prompted it.
+Wiating too long makes it seem like you're holding a grudge and they might not remember details after a couple of days.
 1. Get buy-in about providing feedback and reduce mystery by giving context:
     - "Do you have 10 minutes?"  ⛔️
     - "Do you have 10 minutes to talk about this morning's stand up?"